WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Jennifer-Ding/aida-checkin-meetings.md

 * Attend first Turing Mentoring session
 #### Where do you need help?
 * Putting together pieces for DyME-CHH project planning
+* How does one submit to a conference? (e.g. [this](https://connectedlife.oii.ox.ac.uk/call-for-papers/) for [this](https://connectedlife.oii.ox.ac.uk/call-for-papers/), Globalisation of Data Flows)
 #### Any other topics
 *